alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 }
 ```

 The mock directory houses data to seed into a MongoDB database.
-For detailed instructions, refer the project's README.md (you'll need MongoDB installed to run the scrirpt).
+For detailed instructions, refer to <a href="https://github.com/alephnode/inventory-app" target="_blank">the project's README.md</a> (you'll need MongoDB installed to run the script).

 ### Building the Interface